taylordr/Temporal_Eigenvector_Centrality/README.md

 # Temporal_Eigenvector_Centrality
-this Matlab code includes scripts and a demo for computing eigenvector centralities for temporal networks
+This Matlab code includes scripts and a demo for computing eigenvector centralities for temporal networks.
+Please cite the following for any usage of this code:

+D Taylor, SA Meyers, A Clauset, MA Porter and PJ Mucha (2015) "Eigenvector-based centrality measures for temporal networks" arXiv preprint. http://arxiv.org/abs/1507.01266

-included files:
+Included files:

 demo_MGP.m - the main script to run
 PhD Exchange Network Data - folder containing network that encodes math PhD exchange between universities based on a study of the Mathematics Genealogy Project - https://genealogy.math.ndsu.nodak.edu/